Mjz86/c_colon/mcc.md

  although this means that often containers who have a single incomplete value would also get dropped or put in an empty state ,

- for example  what happens if an exception happens in a refrence counted mutex modification lambda , that mutex would need to be put in an error state , this way , any later code that attempts to access that mutex would throw an incomplete mutex error.
+ for example  what happens if an exception happens in a reference counted mutex modification lambda , that mutex would need to be put in an error state , this way , any later code that attempts to access that mutex would throw an incomplete mutex error.

- in my opinion,  this is a good thing,  even rust panics dont have such properties,  because if a value is modified through a refrence then it throws and attems to catch a panic ,  the previous value is gone! , it is memory safe to access it yes , but it might be incomplete so its s logic error.
+ in my opinion,  this is a good thing,  even rust panics dont have such properties,  because if a value is modified through a reference then it throws and attems to catch a panic ,  the previous value is gone! , it is memory safe to access it yes , but it might be incomplete so its s logic error.

  also , in my view, it is bad to assume panic safety is something obscure,